SecKona/RKK_Smartsuit-Pro-II/README.md

 # RKK_Smartsuit-Pro-II

-Project 'RKK_Smartsuit-Pro-II' includes code used in the thesis.
+Project 'RKK_Smartsuit-Pro-II' includes code used in the thesis "Real-Time Human Activity Recognition using a Full-Body tracking suit".

 ## Author